RealDotNetDave/dotNetTips.Spargine.8/README.md

         * **GenerateWord**: Generates a random word within a specified minimum and maximum length.
 Example: `anvpwufadtxpfysguavguwm`
         * **GenerateWords**: Generates a ReadOnlyCollection of words with lengths falling within a specified minimum and maximum range.
         * **LongTestString** (property): Provides an extensive string for testing purposes, with a length of 969 characters, including spaces.
+    * **UnitTester**: Provides utility methods for debugging and saving object properties.
+This class is intended to be used as a base class for unit testing scenarios.
 *   **DotNetTips.Spargine.Benchmarking:** Library for benchmarking code using <a href="https://benchmarkdotnet.org/index.html" target="_blank">BenchmarkDotNet</a>.
 To read more about this project, <a href="source/Benchmarking/README.md" target="_blank">**click here**</a>.
 # Benchmark Tests
 Spargine undergoes performance testing through benchmark tests using **BenchmarkDotNet**. **<a href="https://github.com/RealDotNetDave/dotNetTips.Spargine.8/tree/master/docs/Benchmark%20Results" target="_blank">Click here</a>** to access the latest benchmark results for these projects.